Frilit/Frilit/README.md

 > Words of encouragement.
 Words of GREAT encouragement!

 I'm a **3rd year Computer Science student** at Angeles University Foundation (AUF).
-I love turning ideas into code, especially when it involves [your interest].
+I love turning ideas into code, especially when it involves Data!

 ---